 Red Wines for Summer

 I need you to know that I am a die-hard red wine drinker, so this list runs heavier on red wines – all of which can be served chilled!
 I will often be drinking red all summer long, even when it is hot.
-I do find that in the cooler months I love a big red whereas in the summer I switch to a lighter wine (my favorite during summer is a slightly chilled gamay!)
+I do find that in the cooler months I love a big red like a cabernet franc whereas in the summer I switch to a lighter wine (my favorite during summer is a slightly chilled gamay!)

 Summer Water Keep it Chill Red